su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 ## Tutorial ##

 The following tutorial will walk you through the steps required when performing a shape optimization of the  NACA0012 airfoil using SU2.
 The tutorial will also address procedures for parallel computations.
 To this end, it is assumed you have already obtained and compiled SU2_CFD and its adjoint capabilities.
 If you have yet to complete these requirements, please see the [Download](/docs/Download/) and [Installation](/docs/Installation/) pages.

 ### Background ###

 This test case is for the NACA0012 airfoil in viscous unsteady flow.
 The NACA airfoils are two dimensional shapes for aircraft wings developed by the National Advisory Committee for Aeronautics (NACA, 1915-1958, predeccessor of NASA).
-The NACA-4-Digit series is a set of 78 airfoil configurations, which were created for wind-tunnel tests to explore the effect of different airfoil shapes on aerdynamic coefficients as drag or lift.
+The NACA-4-Digit series is a set of 78 airfoil configurations which were created for wind-tunnel tests to explore the effect of different airfoil shapes on aerdynamic coefficients as drag or lift.

 ### Mesh Description ###

-The computational domain consists of a grid of 14495 quadrilaterals, that sourrounds the NACA0012 airfoil.
-We note that this is a very coarse mesh, and should one wish to obtain more accurate solutions for comparison with results in the literature, finer grids should be used.
+The computational domain consists of a grid of 14495 quadrilaterals that surrounds the NACA0012 airfoil.
+Note that this is a very coarse mesh, and should one wish to obtain more accurate solutions for comparison with results in the literature, finer grids should be used.

 Two boundary conditions are employed: The Navier-Stokes adiabatic wall condition on the wing surface and the far-field characteristic-based condition on the far-field marker.